 ‘Increasing a shared understanding of the drivers of vulnerability will lead to policy and practice change.
 If we create a shared understanding of the importance of the agreed four areas, will this lead to:

-1) Organisations reviewing their organisational policies and practices?
+- Organisations reviewing their organisational policies and practices?

-2) The development of place-based strategy to address the drivers of vulnerability?
+- The development of place-based strategy to address the drivers of vulnerability?

-3) If so, what are the enablers and barriers to this approach being successful?’
+- If so, what are the enablers and barriers to this approach being successful?’

-o Coach and support five organisations to complete the organisational assessment tool and develop action plans to address the findings.
+- Support organisations to implement the organisational assessments & develop action plans - Coach and support five organisations to complete the organisational assessment tool and develop action plans to address the findings.

-o Support five organisations to trial the worker self-assessments tools across teams with varying levels of direct contact with children, young people and families and develop actions in response.
+- Support organisations to trial the worker self-assessments - Support five organisations to trial the worker self-assessments tools across teams with varying levels of direct contact with children, young people and families and develop actions in response.

-o Promote awareness of the commitment to the shared core competencies including by exploring hosting place-based information sessions with diverse organisations and potentially with community leaders.
+- Create community knowledge and awareness of the CYAP core competencies/drivers of vulnerability - Promote awareness of the commitment to the shared core competencies including by exploring hosting place-based information sessions with diverse organisations and potentially with community leaders.

-4. Evaluate the evidence of place-based approaches to addressing the causes of vulnerability
+- Evaluate the evidence of place-based approaches to addressing the causes of vulnerability

-5. Support the CYAP Campaspe Core Competencies Project Reference Group to achieve the goal and objectives of this initiative
+- Support the CYAP Campaspe Core Competencies Project Reference Group to achieve the goal and objectives of this initiative

 Our commitment is that the work we do with children, young people and families is: informed by an understanding of trauma and brain development, respectful of cultural differences, responsive to the causes and impacts of poverty (by strengthening social inclusion) and underpinned by a culture of sharing information and integrating our services (through collaborative practice).